Phenomenology of axion-like particles with universal fermion couplings -- revisited: ALP production

 We have found that the quark fusion is strongly suppressed compared to the gluon fusion.
 The reason for this is a large value $c_{G}^{\text{eff}}\approx c_{u}+c_{d}+c_{s} \approx 3$ and the fact that the gluonic squared matrix element is proportional to $m_{a}^{3}$ rather than to $m_{a}m_{q}^{2}$ as in the case of the quark fusion, where $m_{q}\ll m_{a}$.

 The cross-section of the gluon fusion at various center-of-mass collision energies is shown in Fig.~\ref{fig:gluon-fusion-cross-section}.
 It suffers from a large systematical uncertainty, which we illustrate by varying the renormalization and factorization scales $\mu_{r} = \mu_{f} = m_{a}$ by a factor of 2.
 A huge fraction of this uncertainty comes from the scaling $\sigma_{gg \to a}\propto \alpha_{s}^{2}$, which varies rapidly for small scales $\mu = \mathcal{O}(1\text{ GeV})$.
 Another important question relevant for the LHC is that the production of light ALPs sits at a very small energy fraction $x = m_{a}^{2}/s_{\text{pp}}$, where the PDFs have a large uncertainty.
-Including the uncertainties from PDFs would further increase the overall error.
+Including the uncertainties from PDFs would further increase the overall error: by considering several other choices of PDFs, we have found that the cross-section differs by an additional $\mathcal{O}(50\%)$.

 Unlike the production via mixing and decays of $B$ mesons, the DIS cross-section is practically independent of the RG flow.
 Indeed, the effective gluon coupling includes the summation over $u,d,s$ quarks.
 For the ALP masses of interest, it is proportional to the combination $(c_{u}+c_{d}+c_{s})^{2}$, which for the wide range of the choices of the scale $\Lambda$ changes insignificantly.